Monday, February 22, 2010

 16 Finland

-A: From a linguistic point of view this is a great song to showcase how awful Finnish sounds.
+Did they seriously think the word or anything that rhymed with it deserved a prominent place in any chorus?)
 I can’t see any other reason the country’s entries were so completely overlooked for 40 years, and it doesn’t explain Portugal, but there you go.
-Ponderous composition.
-The chorus tries to take off but only manages it in the same way that a chicken is technically capable of flying.
+Here, a ponderous composition means the chorus tries to take off, but only manages it in the same way that a chicken is technically capable of flying.

 17 Germany